golang/website/go.dev/content/solutions/paypal/index.md

 Most importantly for PayPal, the combination of Go development and the GKE allows the company to scale effortless to meet demand, as Kubernetes autoscaling will allow PayPal to handle increased user demand for services—keeping them available when it matters most, then scale back in the quiet periods to save money.

-## Getting Your Enterprise Started With Go
+## Getting your enterprise started with Go

 PayPal’s story is not unique; dozens of other large enterprises are discovering how Go can help them ship reliable software faster.
 There are approximately two million developers using Go worldwide, spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as Dropbox, New York Times, Salesforce, Target, Capital One, Monzo, Twitch, IBM, Square, Uber, and of course Google.